 Table of Contents

-It’s not a bad idea to glance over the three main principles of email blasting that was covered in our How to optimize your email deliverability article.
+There are three main principles of successful email engagement that we cover in more depth in our How to optimize your email deliverability article:

 1. Consent is crucial – You need to have your supporter's permission to send emails in the frequency and subject desired.
 Having consent means that your supporters expect to hear from you, ensuring that few people will feel the need to unsubscribe or mark your emails as spam.

 2. Quality over quantity – It is better to have an engaged list of one thousand people than an apathetic list of ten thousand.
 Over time, the people who remain un-engaged on your list will damage your reputation and prevent emails getting to those who have shown interest.

 3. Personalize your content – The more personal you make your emails and calls to action, the more likely your email is to be opened.
 Personalizing your content will help your deliverability and build strong relationships with your supporters.